wrgoldstein/wrgoldstein.github.io/posts/layouts.md

             },
             3: () => {
                 story.current++
                 story.text = story.finished ?
-"Not doing arrows this time." : "Add some arrows and voila, we have a reasonable simple layout." story.code = `
+"Drawing arrows is hard too." : "Add some arrows and voila, we have a reasonable simple layout." story.code = `
 function getTreeConnections(node) {
     let connections = [];